 - A cancer biomarker is associated with the presence of cancer in the body.
 A biomarker can be produced by the tumor itself, or it may be a specific response by the body to the presence of cancer. - Each person's cancer has a unique profile or biomarkers.
-Some biomarkers may affect how certain cancer treatments work. - Examples of biomarker testing technologies include immunohistochemistry (IHC), flow cytometry, fluorescence in situ hybridization (FISH), next-generation sequencing (NGS), quantitative polymerase chain reaction (qPCR) and liquid biopsies, among others. - Biomarker testing can help diagnose and monitor cancer as well as guide treatment decisions. - Precision medicine, also called "personalized medicine," uses information about a person's lifestyle, environment and biology to prevent, diagnose and treat diseases. - Precision medicine aims to understand the relevant characteristics related to a particular disease and then tailor therapy to that disease. - Biomarker testing can be costly and is not always covered by insurance.
-To overcome barriers to testing access, several states have passed laws requiring health care plans to cover biomarker testing and limit the use of prior authorization requirements.
+Some biomarkers may affect how certain cancer treatments work. - Examples of biomarker testing technologies include immunohistochemistry (IHC), flow cytometry, fluorescence in situ hybridization (FISH), nextgeneration sequencing (NGS), quantitative polymerase chain reaction (qPCR) and liquid biopsies. - Biomarker testing can help diagnose and monitor cancer as well as guide treatment decisions. - Precision medicine, also called "personalized medicine," uses information about a person's lifestyle, environment and biology to prevent, diagnose and treat diseases. - Precision medicine aims to understand the relevant characteristics related to a particular disease and then tailor therapy to that disease. - Biomarker testing can be costly and is not always covered by insurance.
+To overcome these barriers and increase access to testing, several states have passed laws requiring healthcare plans to cover biomarker testing and limit the use of prior authorization requirements.